StigNygaard/xIFr/README.md

 ![Screenshot](https://www.rockland.dk/img/xIFr100-3-1400x1050.jpg)

 ### A handy Firefox tip!
 Some websites override the browser's default right-click context menu.
-But you can usually hold down the _shift_ key while right-clicking, to get the browser's native context menu back - and thus launch xIFr...
+But often you can just hold down the _shift_ key while right-clicking, to get the browser's native context menu back - and thus launch xIFr...

 ### A lot of credit to...